unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

  * [Wasm] Fixes lements may not be removed form the global active DOM elements tracking map
  * [Wasm] Disable the root element scrolling (bounce) on touch devices
  * Fixed invalid iOS assets folder. `ImageAsset` nodes must not be `<Visible>false</Visible>` to be copied to the generated project.
+ * 149312 [Android] Added `FeatureConfiguration.NativeListViewBase.RemoveItemAnimator` to remove the ItemAnimator that crashes when under stress

 ## Release 1.43.1